 - Saturation – Different features and benefits are introduced in this stage.

-- Decline – With time and the introduction of DVDs and other streaming devices, the demand for VCRs decreased drastically.
-Once one of the most high-selling products, VCRs are now deep in the decline stage, where there is no chance they will ever recover.
+- Decline – With time and the introduction of DVDs and other streaming devices, VCR demand decreased drastically.
+Once one of the most high-selling products, VCRs are deep in the decline stage, where there is no chance they will ever recover.